tinko26/ao/docs/modules/ir-task.md

 # ao_ir_task.h

-This module declares functions for controlling the task switch interrupts as well as callback functions for the interrupt handlers.
+This module declares functions for controlling the task switch interrupts as well as a callback function for the interrupt handlers.
 This module is abstract, that is, an implementation must be provided by a port package in order to support [multitasking](../multitasking.md).

 ## Functions